pau1ie/Booklet/documents/user/terms.rst

 * :math:`2 \times 8`
 * :math:`4 \times 4`

-If we permit combination of difference types.
+If we permit combinations of difference types.

 * :math:`[4, 4, 8]`
 * :math:`[4, 8, 4]`
 * :math:`[8, 4, 4]`

-Ordering of combination in :math:`[,]` is important.
+Ordering of combinations in :math:`[,]` is important.
 The latter cases are called **deep type** signature in book of T.B.
 Wiliams (1895).
 With deep type, we can make every even number signature for example,

 .. math::